Podcast: Adolescents, Adults, and ADHD

 Trevor: It was really nice having you here, Roberto.

 Roberto: Yes.
 Thank you for having me.
 This was great—

 Trevor: Yeah, it was really great.
 We barely scratched the surface.
 Maybe we can have you back sometime down the road to talk about body dysmorphic disorder specifically with men.

 Trevor: It was really nice having you.
 I really appreciate it.

 Roberto: Yeah.
 Thank you, it’s a pleasure.

 Trevor: Thank you.
 Thank you for listening to Mindful Things.
 The official podcast of McLean Hospital.
 Please subscribe to us and rate us on iTunes or wherever you listen to podcasts.
-If you have any suggestions for special topics or future guests, email us at firstname.lastname@example.org and don’t forget mental health is everyone’s responsibility.
+And don’t forget mental health is everyone’s responsibility.
 If you or a loved one are in crisis, the Samaritans are available 24 hours a day at 877.870.4673.
 Again that’s 877.870.4673.